lanternadev/lanternadev/README.md

 I focus on the automation and management of all aspects of Microsoft 365 and SharePoint.

-In my spare time I enjoy development (Python, C++, etc) on my Linux-based homelabs.
+In my spare time I enjoy development (Python, C++, etc) on Linux-based homelabs.

 ### Recent projects include: